-Ibadi and Sufi Muslims in Libya who do not belong to the Sunni Islamic traditions face violations in the form of violent attacks by militant groups like Islamic State (IS).
-They also face general discrimination from society.
+Ibadi and Sufi Muslims in Libya who do not belong to the Sunni Islamic traditions face violations in the form of violent attacks by Sunni militant groups.
+They also face general discrimination in society.
 In addition, atheists and those who openly question Sunni Islamic doctrine are very much at risk.